wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 <a target="_blank" href="https://dato.com/products/create/">
 GraphLab Create</a> from Dato
-provides scalable "pre-implemented" ML algorithms using Python installed using Anaconda.
+provides scalable "pre-implemented" ML algorithms using Anaconda.
 Entire courses on its use is at

 * https://www.coursera.org/learn/ml-foundations